Hubertus Knabe: Political views

 Knabe is committed to not allowing the crimes committed by the East German government to be forgotten.
 He said: "Not until the Communist dictatorship is as firmly in mind in Germany as the criminal regime of the Nazis will we really have succeeded in coming to terms with the legacy of Stasi minister Erich Mielke."

-Knabe has called for a more outspoken anti-communism in German society, and has particularly called upon the Social Democratic Party of Germany (SPD) party to identify with its anti-communist tradition and oppose the Party of Democratic Socialism (PDS), a democratic socialist successor of the ruling Socialist Unity Party of Germany (SED), which was Marxist–Leninist, as part of its reformist legacy.
+Knabe has called for more outspoken anti-communism in German society, and has particularly called upon the Social Democratic Party of Germany (SPD) party to identify with its anti-communist tradition and oppose the Party of Democratic Socialism (PDS), a democratic socialist successor of the ruling Socialist Unity Party of Germany (SED), which was Marxist–Leninist, as part of its reformist legacy.
 He has argued that SPD members were the first victims of the Communist dictatorship in East Germany.
 According to Knabe, "every democrat is an anti-communist".
 With the avowed intent to call the East German regime to account, Knabe supports pro-business and anti-socialist views.
 In a blog post, he criticized the red–red–green coalition of the Berlin state government for what he described as kowtowing to the extremism of The Left party, which he alleged to be riddled with former SED and Stasi personnel intent on bringing back the old regime to the city-state.